LSI (Latent Semantic Indexing) keywords are an important part of SEO.

 Tools to Find Related Keywords

-There are a number of tools that you can use to find related keywords for your content.
+There are several tools that you can use to find related terms for your content.

 - Google Autocomplete